Oreoluwa-IVT/Attendace-Machine-with-RFID-and-RFID-Tags/README.md

 # Using RFID Tags

 ###### This project aims to make census and attendace capturing easier.
-Here, student RFID tags are used rather than writing.
+Here, students RFID tags are used rather than writing.

 ## Installation Process